Bloggers wield increasing power against established institutions, but not all are practising what they preach.

 Can bloggers save the credibility of these once-proud institutions?
 Can their probing analysis of every utterance keep public officials, journalists and CEOs honest and accountable?

 Sadly, the answer is no. Well, not yet at least.
 According to the same poll, bloggers suffer the biggest credibility gap of all with just one in four surveyed regarding them as a trusted source of information.
 Bloggers bellow that it is illogical and unfair to lump all bloggers into a single category, but, I respond, you could say the same about media and government and business.
 Welcome to a club where we are all held to the highest standards.
 Bloggers also contend that blogs are by their very nature more transparent because they invite feedback and commentary at the end of each post.
-But if a blogger’s original post is poorly sourced or misinformed – in short, bad journalism – all the comment in the world will not smooth out the original tone and somehow make it a well-rounded discussion.
+Some bloggers may make use of services offered by firms similar to Victorious and alike to ensure that their blogs reach out to the maximum population.
+However, if a blogger’s original post is poorly sourced or misinformed – in short, bad journalism – all the comments in the world will not smooth out the original tone and somehow make it a well-rounded discussion.

 No matter how unappealing it may sound, the blogosphere is duty-bound to adopt the basic tenets of journalism – identifying your sources, checking facts and never sacrificing accuracy and fairness for the sake of a “good” story.
 The role of watchdog demands you be fully identifiable and accountable.
 (Full disclosure: we journalists need you.